jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter6/multiple-comments.md

 ![image](https://user-images.githubusercontent.com/300/153477642-0d5a15a5-f96f-485a-b8b0-dbc1c4515279.png)

 Where did that come from?
-Check out `CommentsCell.mock.{js,ts}`: there's no Prisma model for a Comment yet, so Redwood took a guess that your model would at least contain an `id` field and just used that for the mock data.
+Check out `CommentsCell.mock.{js,ts}`: there's no Prisma model for a Comment yet, so Cedar took a guess that your model would at least contain an `id` field and just used that for the mock data.

 Let's update the `Success` component to use the `Comment` component created earlier, and add all of the fields we'll need for the **Comment** to render to the `QUERY`: